BICENTENNIAL TRIBUTE

 A: Si - no Byron! - there shall be no kissing until you divorce your English wife

-B: It can not be done (muses) perchance in Scotland? - but I may have to return - mmm - that would be a heavy scene - no! - my Angelina - in England the only divorce available is for female infidelity
+B: It can not be done, amore mio! (muses) perchance in Scotland? - yet that would entail my return, which would be a heavy scene - no! - my Angelina, in England the only divorce obtainable is for female infidelity

 A: And pray, how do you know what she may have been doing these last three years?

-A: pffft! - can't you get rid of her some other way?
+A: Quanto è ridicolo! - can't you get rid of her some other way?

-B: Not more than I've done already (laughs) - what? would you have me - poison her? (aghast)
+B: Not more than I've done already (laughs) - what? (shrugs) - would you have me poison her?

-A smiles sweetly - and says nothing - B remains aghast
+A smiles sweetly - and says nothing - B is aghast

 d

-F(in a state): Notes from the Contessa G. have been spewing in all night my Lord - Fanny and Tita are occupying all the best bedrooms - the monkey has scratched my face - where have you been so late into the night?
+F(in a state): Notes from the Contessa G. have been spewing in all night my Lord - Fanny and Tita are occupying all the best bedrooms - that monstris monkey hath scratched my face - where have ye been so late into the night?

-B: Enough Fletcher! - I have had travails of my own (sits and stirs fire).
-Fletcher? - at any point in your liaisons, have any of your washerwomen asked you to poison the others?
+B: Enough Fletcher! - I have had travails of my own (sits and stirs fire) Fletcher? - at any point in your liaisons, dalliances, or commercial transactions - have whomsoever of your washerwomen asked you to poison the others?

 F(shrugs): Aye - they poison each other all the time